oscar-sabet/todo-guru/README.md

 Key Decisions

 AI was helpful in generating code for various parts of the ToDo|Guru application.
-For instance, AI-assisted in creating the initial structure of the views and templates, which significantly sped up the development process.
+For instance, AI-assisted in creating the initial structure of the views and templates, which significantly sped up development.
 The generated code provided a solid foundation that, in many cases, required minimal adjustments.

 Bug Identification and Resolution